Turramurra: History

 Turramurra is an Aboriginal word which is thought to mean either high hill, big hill, high place, or small watercourse.
 The Aboriginal reference of high hill covered the range from Pymble to Turramurra.
 Early European settlers referred to the area as Eastern Road.

+The district was originally known as Big Island, Vanceville and Claraville (after names of estates or grants), and further north as Tulip Scrub from the large number of tulips or waratahs there.
+Turramurra means "high hill" or "big hill".
+It was also known as Irish Town.
+More than 100 years ago remnants of a tribe of aboriginal people periodically travelled from the Lane Cove River to Cowan Creek and always broke their journey at what came to be called Wright's Hill, near Pymble Reservoir, or just north of it.

+The traditional owners called this place Turramurra or Turraburra (not to be confused with Turramburra, the native name for the Lane Cove River).
+As no railway station was made there, it was applied to the station in the vicinity.

 The name Turramurra was adopted when the railway station was built in 1890.

 One of the early local landmarks was Ingleholme, a two-storey Federation Queen Anne home in Boomerang Street.
 It was designed by John Sulman (1849–1934) as his own home and built c.
 1896.
 The house was part of the Presbyterian Ladies' College (now the Pymble Ladies' College) until 1977 and was added to the New South Wales State Heritage Register on 2 April 1999; and is on the (now defunct) Register of the National Estate as a notable example of Sulman's style.
 The Indian born diplomat Sir Henry Braddon's home was "Rohini", previously situated at the end of Rohini Street.

 Turramurra Post Office opened on 16 August 1890.

+After World War I, Turramurra underwent significant changes of suburban development.
+The construction of homes, particularly with the rise of the middle class, grew steadily.
+Large blocks of land were subdivided and new homes were built in a mixed style of California bungalow and Federation architecture, contributing to the area's suburbanisation.

 St Andrew's in Kissing Point Road is an example of the Federation Carpenter Gothic style.
-In 1932, Lewy Pattinson, founder of Washington H. Soul Pattinson, gave the Presbyterian Church in NSW the land for Mission Hall, at what is now 106 Kissing Point Road.
+In 1932, Lewy Pattinson, founder of Soul Patts, gave the Presbyterian Church in NSW the land for Mission Hall, at what is now 106 Kissing Point Road.
 In 1936, ownership was transferred by Pattinson to St Margaret's Presbyterian Church, Turramurra.

+Turramurra Library was opened in 1947.

 A Turramurra East Post Office opened on 1 May 1959 and closed in 1993.
 The Turramurra North Post Office opened on 1 September 1953.

+In 1977, a precast concrete footbridge was built in Turramurra in access to the railway station.

 North Turramurra and South Turramurra became separate suburbs on 5 August 1994.